Pill Splitting Can Save Money, But Talk to Your Doctor First

-Does it seem that the price of your prescription goes up every time you refill it?
-For those who pay for prescriptions out-of-pocket or have capped prescription coverage, the rising cost of necessary medicine is troubling.
+It may feel like the cost of your prescription goes up every time you refill it.
+For those who pay for prescriptions out-of-pocket or have capped prescription coverage, the rising cost of necessary medication can be troubling.

 Here are other concerns you should be aware of regarding pill splitting.